thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 the CE events increasing with a rate of
 $+ 116.9 \pm 67.8\frac{kJ}{year}$.
 The most active months of CE events are May and June.
 We found that continuous CE events can last up to
-$140$ minutes, while the duration of $80\%$ of them is bellow $5$ minutes.
+$140$ minutes, while the duration of $7980\%$ of them is equal or bellow
+$5$ minutes.

-We have observed ECE cases with GHI exceeding the TSI on horizontal plane by $400\frac{W}{m^{2}}$ while for $75\%$ of the cases the excess irradiance is below $200\frac{W}{m^{2}}$.
-The climatological characteristics of the ECE events showed that the most active months are spread over half of the year and particularly in the periods March -- June and September -- October.
+We have observed ECE cases with GHI exceeding the TSI on horizontal plane by $400\frac{W}{m^{2}}$ while for $75\%$ of the cases the excess irradiance (relative to TOA TSI on horizontal plane) is below
+$4200\frac{W}{m^{2}}$.
+The climatological characteristics of the ECE events showed that the most active months are spread over half of the year, and particularly in the periods March -- June and September -- October.
 The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g., Cordero et al. 2023).
 Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, albeit with differences in the magnitude of OI.

 An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30-year period, is a dynamic phenomenon that needs further investigation.
-For such studies it would be essential to have more detailed information on cloud characteristics, especially in order to investigate possible associations of the observed trends with changes in climate.
+For such studies, it would be essential to have more detailed information on cloud characteristics, especially in order to investigate possible associations of the observed trends with changes in climate.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air